 It was comic actor Chris Rock who made the observation that in this day and age, the only thing that a white person cannot do without recrimination is publicly use the word nigger.
 They virtually can get away with anything else—lying, cheating, stealing, murder, rape, every type of abuse—even after conviction, anything they do is eventually forgiven or justified.
 But now when a white person makes a racial epithet in public, and especially calls somebody “the N-word,” it’s no longer accepted and tolerated as it was in the past.

 You know, even in this instance of controversy, the whites still want to be in control.
 Since they are not allowed to use the N-word ever, they have forbidden anybody to use it, even black people.
 “If I can’t say it, then you shouldn’t be allowed to say it either.”
 It’s basically our word, and we can’t even use it?
 An episode of the ABC sitcom “black-ish” did a brilliant satirical take on the subject.
-For a school talent show, the youngest son of the show’s star performs a rap number which included the N-word and which he had learned from hearing his father, played by Anthony Anderson, say it often.
+For a school talent show, the middle son, Jack (Miles Brown), of the Johnson family performs a rap number which includes the N-word and which he had learned from hearing his father, played by Anthony Anderson, say it often.
 The faculty and administration are so horrified that they proceed to expel the boy from the school.
 Thus begins some thought-provoking discussions which exposes the hypocrisy connected with the word.

 So this is the situation.
 Like all words that someone may find offensive, it’s all about intent.
 How the word is used is what makes it unacceptable.
 Although they could use a different expression, if a black friend of mine casually said to me, “Nigga, please!” it doesn’t have nearly the effect as a white, arresting police officer ordering me to “Get in that cell, Nigger!”
 It’s not even the same word.
 Pronunciation has a lot to do with it, too.
 So the rule of thumb is, use the word only in private or with individuals who you know will not take offense with its utterance because the intent is not dishonorable.
 No one can stop anyone from using the word, but if they choose to do so, they have to be willing to suffer the consequences of their action.
 Caveat loquitor–Utterer beware.